-The Department of Art provides an environment and curriculum devoted to developing skills, stimulating critical thinking and expressing creativity within the frame-work of a Christian liberal arts program.
+The Department of Art provides an environment and curriculum devoted to developing skills, stimulating critical thinking, and expressing creativity within the framework of a Christian liberal arts program.
 In the freshman year art students begin a four-course visual foundations sequence in drawing and design.
-Students continue to complete a four-course Art History sequence and pursue visual studies in one of several areas of concentration: Drawing, Painting, Ceramics, Sculpture, and Graphic Design.
-Students may also choose to major in Digital Media Studies.
+Students complete a four-course art history sequence and pursue visual studies in one of several areas of concentration.
+Students may also choose to major in Pre-professional Art Therapy or minor in Digital Media Studies and/or Visual Theory and Aesthetics.
 An art major who wishes to teach art grades K-12 may receive licensure.
 See Teacher Licensure III.
 READ MORE

-Through department activities students may participate in a variety of art related service projects, field trips, and social events.
-The University Art Gallery presents ongoing series of art exhibits highlighting a wide variety of professional artists’ work.
-In addition, the gallery presents an annual exhibit of student work.
-Graduating senior exhibitions are also held in the gallery.
+Through department activities students may participate in a variety of related service projects, trips, and social events.
+The University Art Gallery presents an ongoing series of art exhibits highlighting a wide variety of professional artists’ work.
+In addition, the gallery presents an annual exhibit of student work and graduating senior exhibits.

 Graduates of the department may continue studies at the graduate level or pursue work in a variety of areas such as digital imaging, graphics, illustration, independent studio art, museum gallery sales, photography, teaching, or web page design.